3. Stop expecting others to read your mind.

 If you stay silent and expect the other person to telepathically understand what you are thinking, you are simply over judging human capacity.
 Ask yourself, would your partner ever understand you, if you remain grumpy throughout the day, misbehave with him/her, without actually telling him/her what’s wrong?

-To add to this, you would probably expect your partner to automatically understand that it was the way he/she behaved with you at the party that caused you to have a bad mood.
+To add to this, you would probably expect your partner to automatically understand that it was the way he/she behaved with you that caused you to have a bad mood.

 The good news is, you can make things simple by speaking up coherently with the other person.
 You have been gifted with the ability to speak, so you can communicate properly with your fellow friends and foster understanding.

 4. Stop expecting others to sacrifice for you.

 The act of sacrificing itself is selfless, where you consider other people’s needs, wishes and desires before your own.
 It comes organically and loses its charm once forced.
 Is it not usual for people to be concerned about their own preferences before they think of others’ wishes?

 It is also extremely inconsiderate and selfish on a person’s part to expect others to give up on things just for them.
 This might come off as rude, but it is a fact.